 For I.R.C. §1245 property placed in service after 1998, if the 200% DB MACRS method is used for regular tax purposes, depreciation must be recalculated for AMT purposes using 150% DB MACRS.
 The difference between regular depreciation and this redetermined amount is an income adjustment subject to inclusion in alternative minimum taxable income.
 For all other property placed in service after 1998, the depreciation method is the same for regular tax and AMT purposes.
 Therefore, farm property placed in service after 1998 is depreciated using the same method for AMT purposes.
 (Note: There could still be an AMT adjustment on such property if it was acquired using a trade-in that has a different basis for AMT purposed due to prior-year rules discussed later.)
 An adjustment remains for nonfarm property depreciated using 200% DB MACRS as well as for other property placed in service prior to 1999.

-For I.R.C. §1245 property placed in service after 1986 and before 1999, depreciation must be recalculated for AMT purposes by using Table 26.
+For I.R.C. §1245 property placed in service after 1986 and before 1999, depreciation must be recalculated for AMT purposes by using Table 25.

-TABLE 26.
+Table 25.
 I.R.C. §1245 Property Placed in Service Prior to 1999

-Must Use for AMT Purposes
+Used for Regular Tax Purposes Must Use for AMT Purposes

-150 DB, ADS life
+150 DB MACRS 150 DB, ADS life

-150 DB, ADS life
+200 DB MACRS 150 DB, ADS life

-SL, ADS life
+SL MACRS SL, ADS life

-ADS
+ADS ADS

-The AMT depreciation adjustment for I.R.C. §1250 property placed in service after 1986 and before 1999 is the difference between what was claimed for regular income tax and that allowed under MACRS ADS straight-line depreciation.
+The AMT depreciation adjustment for I.R.C. §1250 property placed in service after 1986 and before 1999 is the difference between what was claimed for regular income tax and that allowed under MACRS ADS SL depreciation.